 Given this partnership view of life at every scale, and the extraordinarily social nature of the human species, it follows that humanity has evolved for partnership.
 We are biologically primed for a life of partnership with other human beings and the natural world.
 No wonder we feel a profound sense of rightness when we visit an old-growth forest or any environment shaped by the partnership dynamics of nature.

 And beyond the concrete examples given above, there are plenty of examples of partnership in the abstract, like the partnership of chaos and order, progress and tradition, nature and nurture, life and death, heaven and earth, or yin and yang.
 Looking inward: your inner child and inner adult, masculine and feminine sides, intellect and intuition, head and heart — and so on — can be in partnership, too.

 Being aware of the interconnected web of partnerships permeating every sphere of our existence — all the way out and all the way in — gives rise to a partnership mindset or worldview.
 It shapes the way we see and think about life and people.
 The eyes of partnership can see connection where conventionally trained minds see only separateness and division.

 The experience of separation from others — physically, emotionally, ideologically, etc. — can be devastating.
 Every particle of your being knows you’re supposed to feel connected.

-One way to deal with separation is to resist it by manipulating the situation and getting people to change their minds and their behavior.
+One way to deal with separation is to resist it by manipulating the situation and getting people to change their minds and their behavior, or by sacrificing your authenticity and conforming to others’ expectations.
 This is essentially the plot line of all the dramas and stories that perpetuate our control-oriented culture!

 Another approach involves a more subtle, inner drama: finding ways to transform the experience of separation into an experience of connection — even if the superficial appearance of separation persists.
 This requires an elevated state of consciousness that we call unconditionality because it allows the inner transformation to unfold without requiring external conditions to change first.